 Patents and Copyrights

 As members of the University community who engage in research, your intellectual abilities advance knowledge in a number of fields.
-Article 27 the Collective Agreement details the responsibility between the University and ASMs regarding joint ownership:
+Article 27 of the Collective Agreement details the responsibility between the University and ASMs regarding IP ownership:

 The Intellectual Property Policy at Memorial University can be found here